spacemeshos/POET-OLD/protocol.md

 ##### DAG Construction (See section 4, Lemma 3)
 - Compute the label of each DAG node, and store only the labels of of the DAG from the root up to level m
-- Computing the labels of the DAG should use up to w * (n + 1) bits of RAM
 - The following is a possible algorithm that satisfies these requirements.
 However, any implementation that satisfies them (with equivalent or better computational complexity) is also acceptable.

 Recursive computation of the labels of DAG(n):